rvrsdl/bbk_thesis_cppn_neat/README.md

 make_connection(from, to, wgt): handles dictionary lookup and creating the gene add_random_connection(): selects an allowed connection and calls make_connection to create it. init_connections(): use existing sampling routing then call make_connection()

+Novelty search
+- Stanley's idea is just to keep a record of every image we have seen and assign fitness based on how different an image is from anything we have seen before.
+- But how do we assess difference?
+Most obvious is pixel-by-pixel value difference (cartesian distance between vectors of pixel values).
+- But an image of vertical b&w stipes shifted one pixel to the right would be 100% different.
+- More useful to capture something about the structure of the image.
+- So could put it through a CNN and measure difference of output vectors.
+- But CNN not likely to be good without training (so could train on real images orr..?)